-Each Championship side this season will recieve a basic payment of £2.3 million, a £4.5m solidarity payment, and are paid between £100,000 - £140,000 for each game selected for live broadcast.
+Each Championship side this season will receive a basic payment of £2.3 million, a £4.5m solidarity payment, and are paid between £100,000 and £140,000 for each game selected for live broadcast.

-Compare that to the overall payment of just £1.4m a League One side will be paid and the £30,000 bonuses for televised games, and it's clear to see just how important promotion is for those near the top of the table.
+Compare that to the overall payment of just £1.4m a League One side will receive and the £30,000 bonuses for televised games, and it's clear to see just how important promotion is for those near the top of the table.

 So, with the English season heading into the final third, Goal brings you all you need to know about the four-team mini tournament that will send one team into the English second division.

 Which teams have qualified for the League One play-offs?

 With the regular season over, both of the automatic promotion spots have already been wrapped up - with Wigan leading the race for the title ahead of Blackburn Rovers.

 The battle for play-off berths has also ended, with four teams claiming a spot after the final day of fixtures.

 Shrewsbury, Rotherham United, Scunthorpe United and Charlton Athletic make the cut, with Plymouth Argyle missing out.

 |1||Wigan Athletic (C)||46||29||11||6||+60||98|